 - Sci-fi comic about ancient things people find in melting icebergs

 They walked at a quick pace, with a spring in their step, their feet barely touching the dusty ground.
 Flames of sunset burned low and already the early twilight crept up from the lowlands as the tired red sun kept sinking into the horizon.
-The wind was warm and swept the ground lazily, erasing the travelers’ light footprints from the dust, making the road look like no one had walked it that day.
+The wind was warm and swept the ground lazily, erasing the travellers’ light footprints from the dust, making the road look like no one had walked it that day.

 The Stone Guardian blocked their way.
-He was bored, this cold blooded stone giant, like he always used to be when the sun, his greatest joy and friend, left him alone in the dark.
+He was bored, this cold-blooded stone giant, like he always used to be when the sun, his greatest joy and friend, left him alone in the dark.

 A little human, very young, with a golden braid, came closer and put his humble offerings at the flat stone in front of the Guardian: jade, bread, wrinkled mummies of dried fruit…

 Gifts… How cute!